 Inspection & Testing Skills

-Exams and Assessments
+Exams and Assessment

-The majority of the exams and assessments will take place in the final week of the course.
-This will allow you to utilise all of the skills and knowledge gained on the course greatly increasing your chances of passing first time.
 We have average first time pass rates of over 90% on this course.
 The exams and assessments break down as follows:

-City & Guilds 4141-01 - Electrical Installation Work within a Domestic Dwelling
+Electrical Installation Work within a Domestic Dwelling

-1 Practical Assessment
+- 1 Practical Assessment

 City & Guilds 2393 – Part P Building Regulations

-1 Multiple Choice open book online exam (Usually in week 2)
+- 1 Multiple Choice open book online exam (Usually in week 2)

-City & Guilds 2382-12 – 17th Edition Wiring Regulations
+City & Guilds 2382-18 – 18th Edition Wiring Regulations

-1 Multiple Choice open book online exam
+- 1 Multiple Choice open book online exam

 City & Guilds 2392-10 – Inspection & Testing Course

-1 Practical Assessment
+- 1 Practical Assessment

-1 Multiple Choice Exam
+- 1 Multiple Choice Exam

 About Domestic Installer Schemes